 The inspection body in charge of the entry into service inspection shall without delay inform its competent authority of any refusal.

-The operator shall be able to present this certificate at any request of the competent authority, and to any inspection body in charge of subsequent inspections and testing
+The operator shall be able to present this certificate at any request of the competent authority, and to any inspection body in charge of subsequent inspections and testing.

 1.8.7.65 Periodic inspection, intermediate inspection and exceptional checks